 - Step 5: Incorporate a diagonal line to your scalp using a razor, which will give your forehead a frame lining.
 This can help to add more dimension and shape to your Southside fade.

 - Step 6: If you have thin or graying hair, a Southside fade can help you show off your locks even if you trim it short.
 This style is also ideal for those who want to transition from long to short hair.
+You might also try the grey hair fade.

 - Step 7: Remember that a Southside fade is similar to a high and tight style but with extra blur.
 Make sure to visit a reliable barber who can help you create the perfect Southside fade.